mdlivingston/mat-select-filter/README.md

 <mat-select-filter [placeholder]="'Search..'" [array]="variables" (filterArrayReturn)="filteredVariables = $event"></mat-select-filter>
 ```

-but it defaults to 'Search...
+but it defaults to 'Search...'

 Hope you enjoy!